 Many individuals will find themselves working with a variety of types of rewards from cryptocurrency.
 This can include Airdrops, Staking Rewards, Interest Rewards, Card Spending Rewards, Mining Rewards, and Hard forks.
 In this article, we will provide you with information on how these types of transactions are handled in TaxBit.

 How are Mining rewards, Airdrops, Staking Rewards, Interest Rewards, and Hard forks taxed?

-The IRS has explicitly communicated that all airdrops, forks, mining coins, or staking coins are income at the time of receipt.
+The IRS has provided enough guidance to determine that airdrops, forks, interest rewards, mining rewards, or staking rewards are income at the time of receipt.
 This means that when you plug one of these transactions into TaxBit and it's marked as income, TaxBit will determine the FMV (Fair Market Value) at the time of receipt, and record it's USD Value on your income report.

 The value recorded in USD, then becomes your Cost Basis for the asset.

 Does this mean I will be taxed twice, when I dispose of the asset?

 When you dispose of an asset you earned as a reward, there is a taxable event that is recorded on your form 8949.
 This will take into account your reported income amount though, and you will not be taxed on the same dollars twice.